-If your creative message highlight prices or sales promotions, this again can have an impact on relationships with other trade customers.
+If your creative highlights prices or sales promotions, again there’s an impact on the relationships with other customers.

-The final creative approval hurdle usually is a double whammy from the senior leadership team.
-It covers budget – the cost of the creative work – and the company’s reputation.
+The final creative approval usually comes from the senior leadership team.
+They’re interested in the impact and cost of the creative work.
+They also want to protect the company’s reputation.

-So, for example.
-Pepsi had to withdraw advertising featuring Kendall Jenner because it appeared to trivialise the Black Lives Matter movement.
+For example, Pepsi had to pull advertising featuring Kendall Jenner because it appeared to trivialise the Black Lives Matter movement.
 Gap launched a new logo but had to go back to the old one after only 6 days, as customers hated it.

 - Negligent or risky behaviour that impacts customers – examples include oil tankers running aground, or financial institutions crashing such as in the GFC crisis of 2007/08.